 Fresh ingredients are important, but knowing the right amount for everything is what’s gonna make the difference between your guests feeling like they’re on a remote beach in Cabo or still partying it out in your backyard.
-Well, that’s the intention anyway.

 So, if you’re ready to learn 11 tips behind this authentic, life-changing guacamole recipe, keep on reading because I can guarantee you’ll want to make this stuff for the next party you throw.

 The first order of business behind making the best guacamole is making sure you find ripe avocados!
-If you don’t, say goodbye to any chances of creamy, complimentary tastes of avocado alongside your spices because it’s gonna taste bland and bitter.
+If you don’t, say goodbye to any chances of creamy, complimentary tastes of avocado alongside your spices because it’s gonna taste bland, bitter, and BAD.

 According to Chef, Cher Loh, looking at the avocado’s stem can tell you a lot about its ripeness.
 Twisting off the cap and looking at the color underneath lets you know if it’s ready to slice open.
 The magic ripe colors are green and yellow.
 Loh explains if the cap does not twist off easily, then it’s not ready to eat.

 A few other ways to inspect an avocado for ripeness would be to look at its color and firmness.
 A bright green avocado is almost always unripe, while a black/dark green appearance usually sets the stage for a ripe avocado ready to slice open.

 The touch test can reveal a lot as well.
 If the avocado is hard when pressure is applied to the skin, that will signify an unripe avocado.
-A mushy feeling when pressure is applied means it is overly ripe, and that is not something you want to use when trying to achieve perfect, mouth-watering guacamole.
+A mushy feeling when pressure is applied means it is overly ripe, and that is not something you want to use when trying to achieve authentic, mouth-watering guacamole.
 Overly ripe avocados are brown and tasteless.